wiseman-timelord/AntiMsVirus/README.md

 Terminating 4952 MsMpEng
 Error 4952 MsMpEng
 ```
-- As a result of running AntiMsVirus, it is possible to stop `MpCopyAccelerator` from running, and that is the one producing the I/O noise.
-Under such circumstances, `MsMpEng` keeps re-running itself after being terminated, so I have found no way to disable both of the services, which was the goal.
-- The options in the menu have limited success, but do some things as intended, and in the process break the ms anti-virus on/off toggle, but that means we disabled some of it, which is a minor victory.
-- This `Set-MpPreference -DisableTamperProtection $true -ErrorAction Stop` has never worked, ...GPT: disable Tamper Protection might vary between different Windows versions.
+- The options in the menu have limited success, but do some things as intended, `Set-MpPreference -DisableTamperProtection $true -ErrorAction Stop` has never worked...GPT: disable Tamper Protection might vary between different Windows versions.
+- I tried doing all options in order with restarts, I then tried all of the items on the menu twice over without restart then restarted, the effects are the same, the virus seems to self-repair or something.
 - Next steps are...
 1. Finding new techniques to complete virus removal.
 2. Consistency in error reporting.